ashah03/athenian-robotics.github.io/docs/raspbian.md

 Are you sure you want to continue connecting (yes/no)?
 ```

-The *UserKnownHostsFile /dev/null* will prevent ssh from writing to *.ssh/known_hosts*
+The *UserKnownHostsFile /dev/null* option will prevent ssh from writing to *.ssh/known_hosts*
 and then later failing when host keys change.
 In general, this is not a good security practice,
 but it is acceptable when working with local Raspis since you are on a private LAN and
 not likely dealing with malicious hosts.